scorpiodiagrams/fdg/wiki/chapter003.md

 order))
 ```
 We can evolve circular from the initial point up to the parameter
-~t~, and accumulate the first six terms as follows:
+#Code(t), and accumulate the first six terms as follows:
 ```Scheme
 ((((evolution 6) ’delta-t circular) (chart R2-rect))
 ((point R2-rect) (up 1 0)))